dsilvestro/PyRate/README.md

 Silvestro D., Cascales-Minana B., Bacon C. D., Antonelli A. (2015) Revisiting the origin and diversification of vascular plants through a comprehensive Bayesian analysis of the fossil record.
 New Phytologist, doi:10.1111/nph.13247.

-Manual and example files can be found here: https://sourceforge.net/projects/pyrate/, a Wiki page is also under construction: https://github.com/dsilvestro/PyRate/wiki.
+An updated manual is available here: https://github.com/dsilvestro/PyRate/wiki.
+A PDF manual (no longer updated) and example files can be found here: https://sourceforge.net/projects/pyrate/.